 PURE 50’S TONE, MODERNIZED.

 The Lindy Fralin Pure P.A.F. humbucker is our best-selling traditional humbucker.
 We based this model on the specifications of the original 50’s Gibson® P.A.F. pickups.
-Our Pure P.A.F. humbucker is clean, articulate, and clear.
-This pickup will give you a clean vintage tone that’s articulate and dynamic.
+Our Pure P.A.F. humbucker is clean, articulate, and bright.
+This pickup will give you a clear, vintage tone that’s articulate and dynamic.
 The Pure P.A.F has a lower output, which is more dynamic and expressive than higher output pickups.
-Lindy’s passion for the sound of vintage 50’s humbuckers led us down the road to design and create the Pure P.A.F. .
+Lindy’s passion for the sound of vintage 50’s humbuckers led us down the road to design and create the Pure P.A.F.
 It’s by far our most authentic-sounding traditional humbucker.